 Today, for most of us, we have become disconnected from the land, from our tribe, from our food and from our Spirit.
 Through Earth mindfulness, deep breathing and narrative meditation and movement, Wayapa® provides a sense of belonging to the Earth while creating holistic wellbeing.

 Wayapa can be done as a 25 minute physical practice, sitting or standing, or as a narrative meditation to slow us right down to sit in the stillness of nature.

 You can choose from a range of Wayapa Workshops delivered within Melbourne, in Victoria or throughout Australia.

 Or become an Accredited Wayapa® Practitioner and help spread the Wayapa message of healing the planet by reconnecting people to Mother Earth.

-Our next Diploma Course will be held in Melbourne from Monday August 28th to Sunday September 3rd 2017.
+Our next Diploma Course will be held in Melbourne from Monday 20th to Sunday 26th November 2017.
+Enrolment is now open!

 As a non-Indigenous Australian, I had always wanted to learn more about the culture and ways of life of the First Peoples of this land.
 More specifically, I wanted to know more about how the Traditional Custodians of our land lived in harmony with it.
 This course provided all that information and more.
 It instilled in me the wisdom of how to take care of Mother Nature, while also taking care of ourselves.
 Furthermore, it gave me the skills to go out and teach this to others.Wayapa is a new way of life for me and I can’t wait to start helping others understand how amazing it is!”
 Dr Mahdi Mason